 All Smartphone SoC designs and instruction sets belongs to them.
 All inclusive, even Apple’s Bionic too.
-They even have a GPU business too.
-All Mali GPUs belong to ARM as well.
+They even have a GPU business too and the Mali GPUs belong to them as well.

 The Smartphone world today would not exist without the innovations done by ARM.
 The entire Smartphone SoC industry lies in the palm of their hands.

 ARM is the best fit for Smartphone mobile computing.
 It always was.
-ARM designs have gotten so good that Qualcomm and Apple are putting their mobile flagship SoCs on laptops.
-These laptops are running windows without breaking a sweat.
+ARM designs have gotten so good that Qualcomm and Apple are putting their mobile flagship SoCs on laptops and these laptops are running windows without breaking a sweat.

 In fact, Apple’s M1 went toe to toe with Intel’s i7 in recent benchmark tests without overheating.
-The M1 is a modified A14 Bionic.
+It’ll interest you to know that the M1 is a modified A14 Bionic.

 ARMs SoC designs may very well be the future of computing.
 On the flip side, the powerful X86 architecture of Intel and AMD seems to be on the wane of recent.

 The CPU market for desktops and laptops has always been a duopoly.
 It is dominated by Intel (with their X86 architecture) and AMD challenging them every step of the way since year 2000 at least.